10 Best Lord of the Rings Board Games 2024

 How is Lord of the Rings: The Confrontation played?

 Separating the two sides are the four mountain regions with limited movement (no sideways movement).
-The Fellowship side can avoid them by using the Tunnel of Moria, but if the Balrog catches them, they are in trouble.
+The Fellowship side can avoid them using the Tunnel of Moria, but if the Balrog catches them, they are in trouble.
 They can also use the River of Anduin for sideways movement on Sauron’s side of the map.

 Players then take turns to move their characters (taking into account their special abilities) and combat is resolved when they clash.
 Extra combat cards are then played by players – they are either text cards or strength cards.
 The text is resolved first.
 If that doesn’t give the winner, then the strengths of characters and strength cards are compared.
 The weaker character is removed from the game (if there’s a tie, both die).